 View GreatSchools Rating Methodology

 Fully Remodeled & Move-In Ready – Everything’s New!
 Step into this beautifully renovated home where style meets peace of mind.
-Enjoy major upgrades including a brand-new roof, HVAC system, water heater, and energy-efficient windows.
-Inside, you’ll love the fresh interior and exterior paint, new modern light fixtures, and luxury vinyl plank flooring that runs throughout.
-The kitchen shines with
+Enjoy major upgrades including a brand-new roof, 2 new HVAC systems, 2 water heaters.
+Inside, you’ll love the fresh interior and exterior paint, new modern light fixtures, luxury vinyl plank flooring that runs throughout the second story and basement as well as a newly

 Find Your Perfect Birmingham Apartment at Bessemer Place!Bessemer Place Apartments offers one, two and three-bedroom apartments on the west side of Birmingham.
 We are located near the I-20 and I-459 interchange so you have easy access to the rest of the city.
 Were also just minutes away from McCalla.
 This pet-friendly apartment community is located on a private road surrounded by woods that